RedisLabs/redislabs-docs/content/rs/administering/database-operations/flush-db-crdb.md

 redis-cli -h redis-12345.cluster.local -p 12345 -a xyz flushall
 ```

-## Flushing Data from an Active-Active Database
+## Flushing data from an Active-Active database

 When you flush an Active-Active database (formerly known as CRDB), all of the replicas flush their data at the same time.